isabella232/media-analytics.en-1/help/sdk-implement/setup/set-up-ios.md

 >[!IMPORTANT]
 >
 >Starting with version 2.3.0, the SDK is distributed via XCFrameworks.
-If using 2.3.0 or newer, follow the steps below.
 >
 >Version 2.3.0 of the SDK requires Xcode 12.0 or newer and, if applicable, Cocoapods 1.10.0 or newer.